-The available ROW along the corridor vary from 35m to 60m.
-The BRT, Metro lite being atgrade corridors would occupy maximum space on ground approximately 9m.
+The proposed alignment of the mass transit corridor has a right of way ranging between 40m to 60m.
+The BRT, Metro lite being at-grade corridors would occupy maximum space on ground approximately 9m.
 While the Mono rail, Metro and Heavy Metro are developed on elevated viaducts and thus the foot print on the ground is limited to central pillar along the alignment and additional pillars where alignment is off the center and near stations.
-The pillars carrying the elevated corridor will be located in the median of width approximately 2.5m to 2.8m.
+The pillars carrying the elevated metro will be located in the median and on NH 44 along the corridor reserved for the purpose.
 Additional pillars will be used where the alignment is off the central median and near stations.